Obama picks centrist high court nominee; Republicans unmoved

 Trump said it was critical for Republicans to take back the White House to avoid Democrats shaping the Supreme Court for decades to come.

-Additional reporting by Julia Edwards, Joan Biskupic, Susan Cornwell, Doina Chicau, Tim Ahmann, Susan Heavey, John Shiffman, Lawrence Hurley and David Morgan
+Additional reporting by Julia Edwards, Joan Biskupic, Susan Cornwell, Doina Chicau, Tim Ahmann, Susan Heavey, John Shiffman, Lawrence Hurley and David Morgan; Writing by Will Dunham; Editing by Frances Kerry and Grant McCool